Jaganraj18/Lan-Quiz-Game/README.md

 "answer" is the option number (1, 2, 3, or 4).

-Note
+Note:-

-Create a folder for
+Create a folder name as assets for (login-bg.svg) for interactive background for login page.